Readme · Guides · Reference · Contributing

-We appreciate any community contributions to this project, whether in the form of issues or pull requests.
+We appreciate community contributions in the form of issues and pull requests.

-Many subtrees also contain local AGENTS.md files.
-They are written for agent tooling, but they
+Many subtrees include a local AGENTS.md.
+These files are written for agent tooling, but they also

-also serve as concise local runbooks for humans.
-When you begin working in a package,
+serve as concise local runbooks for humans.
+Read the nearest AGENTS.md before working in a

-Working on your first Pull Request?
-You can learn how from this extensive list of resources for people who are new to contributing to Open Source.
+Working on your first pull request?
+See this list of resources for people who are new to contributing to open source.

 nvm use